 6. RISKS IN PAYMENTS SYSTEM

-The basic risks in payments system include credit risk, liquidity risk, operational risk, information security risk and legal risk.
-In the context of this framework, these risks are defined as follows:
+The basic risks in payments system include systemic risk, credit risk, liquidity risk, operational risk, legal risk, settlement risk and information security risk.
+In the context of this Framework, these risks are defined as below.